 Jim Perrin does lead a merry dance through the personal fiefdom (as he seems to regard it) that is the Internet, and we are most grateful that someone else can help us analyse his online activities more deeply than we are able to do.
 One of our perceptive well-wishers has an interest in the recently described condition M.O.P.D., and has made a brief study of it; and as a follower of our site he has not failed to pick up on our accusations that Jim Perrin has written under pseudonyms.
 He too has recognized the patterns which he considers point to this likelihood.
 Very kindly he has sent us this contribution.

-‘Melangell’ (JP?) commented on the Guardian Country Diary thread, 18/10/10: “Set those diarists world-wandering a bit more often, I say, reporting back from wherever they like in the global village.”
-This response was to a diary entry from Papua New Guinea which was posted by Mark Cocker, an ornithologist with an international reputation whose twice-a-month diaries, since 1988, have been consistently outstanding: perhaps he had been there in the course of his research.
+‘Melangell’ (JP?) commented on The Guardian Country Diary thread, 18/10/2010: ‘Set those diarists world-wandering a bit more often, I say, reporting back from wherever they like in the global village.’
+This response was to a diary entry from Papua New Guinea which was posted by Mark Cocker (and close friend of Jim Perrin), an ornithologist with an international reputation whose diaries, since 1988, have been consistently outstanding: perhaps he had been there recently in the course of his research.

 Was ‘Melangell’ (JP?) perhaps trying with this comment to exert some influence?
 It would certainly be to Jim Perrin’s advantage…